 Besides, he always makes you feel smarter than you are: I hardly know anything about biology or chemistry, and even less in biochemistry, but he explains everything so clearly that I believe now I have a good idea of what CRISPR is.

 The book obviously focuses on Jennifer, on her own origins and what led her to this path.
-It’s also a lot about many other important current scientists (Emmanuelle Charpentier of course, but many others) working in this field.
+It’s also a lot about other important current scientists (Emmanuelle Charpentier of course, but many others) working in this field.

 There is actually a painful part of the book, when the author shows how ugly the race to patents can be.